mdean77a/QuicKB/README.md

 ## Usage

-1. Convert your unstructured data into text files.
+1. Prepare your text documents in a directory
-2. Configure your pipeline in `config.yaml`
+2. Configure the pipeline in `config.yaml`
 3. Run:
 ```bash
 python src/main.py